zoff99/ToxAndroidRefImpl/README.md

 ~~This is not a Reference Client, it's c-toxcore for Android.~~<br>
 This is now also a Tox Client for Android.

+### Important Notice: Since Google has changed their <a href="https://raw.githubusercontent.com/zoff99/ToxAndroidRefImpl/zoff99/dev003/images/google_play_dev_verify_02.png">Playstore policy</a> in a way that is unacceptable soon future Versions can not be published on the Playstore anymore

 <a href="https://f-droid.org/app/com.zoffcc.applications.trifa"><img src="https://raw.githubusercontent.com/zoff99/ToxAndroidRefImpl/zoff99/dev003/images/f-droid.png" width="200"></a>
 <a href="https://play.google.com/store/apps/details?id=com.zoffcc.applications.trifa"><img src="https://raw.githubusercontent.com/zoff99/ToxAndroidRefImpl/zoff99/dev003/images/playstore.png" width="200"></a>
 <a href="https://github.com/zoff99/ToxAndroidRefImpl/releases/latest/download/play.trifa.apk"><img src="https://raw.githubusercontent.com/zoff99/ToxAndroidRefImpl/zoff99/dev003/images/on_github.png" width="200"></a>